-Jessica Killings Leaves Little To Imagination In Scanty White-Lace Lingerie
+Jessica Killings Leaves Little To Imagination In Scanty White Lace Lingerie

-American fitness model and actress Jessica Killings captured the attention of thousands of her 1.9 million Instagram followers on Monday, January 11, when she shared a sizzling-hot new image of herself in a scanty outfit.
+American fitness model and actress Jessica Killings captured the attention of her 1.9 million Instagram followers on Monday, January 11, when she shared a sizzling-hot new image of herself in a scanty outfit.

-The 30-year-old looked to be captured in her kitchen as a large countertop and cabinets filled the background behind her.
+The model was seemingly captured in her kitchen as a large countertop and cabinets filled the background behind her.
 Jessica took center stage as she struck a sultry pose.

-She stood with the front of her figure facing the camera as she leaned back into her left arm, which was resting on the countertop.
-She tilted her head slightly downwards and wore a pout on her face as she stared into the camera’s lens.
-With her right hand, she held up a glass filled with a red liquid.
-Captured next to her was a plastic white container from 1ST Phorm, a fitness and health supplement company.
+She stood with the front of her figure facing the camera as she leaned back on her left arm, which was resting on the countertop.
+She tilted her head slightly downward and wore a pout on her face as she stared at the camera's lens.
+She held up a glass filled with a red liquid with her right hand.
+Next to her was a plastic white container from 1st Phorm, a fitness and health supplement company.

 Her mid-length ash-brown hair, which featured partial highlights, was parted in the middle and styled in loose curls that fell around her shoulders.
 She wore her nails short and natural.

-According to the post’s geotag, she was photographed in Los Angeles, California.
-In the caption, she shared some words of advice with fans, encouraging them to up their vegetable and fruit intake.
-She also promoted 1ST Phorm before tagging their Instagram handle.

 The jaw-dropping image went live just two hours ago and has already received more than 8,000 likes from social media users.
-Additionally, more than 230 fans headed to the comments section to articulate their admiration for Jessica, her curvy form, her stunning looks, and her intimate apparel.
+Additionally, more than 230 fans headed to the comments section to articulate their admiration for Jessica.

 "You are body goals," one Instagram user wrote, adding a single heart-eye emoji.